janbarari/KEvent/readme.md

 Sponsor
 -------
 If you like and use it, please tap the Star(⭐️) button at the above.
-This library is free for all people around the world; hence, it's not profitable.
+This library is free for all; hence, it's not profitable.
 You can make me happy by donating me :)

 [![Bitcoin](https://raw.githubusercontent.com/janbarari/kevent/master/bitcoin.png)](https://blockchair.com/bitcoin/address/16mwX15btjFEYUuktfXnExxykvUkZu1a1C)